Program manager interviews at Google are really challenging. The questions are difficult, specific to Google, and cover a wide range of topics.

 - Delivering results.
 Show that you deliver results by running a clear process with goals and metrics to measure progress.
 In addition, make it clear you're leaving room to adapt and be creative.

-In addition to studying the video above, we also recommend learning our step-by-step method for answering behavioral questions.
+In addition to studying the video above, we also recommend consulting our leadership and people management primers, as well as learning our step-by-step method for answering behavioral questions.
 You can then use that method to craft answers for the example behavioral questions we have listed previously in this article.

 3.2.3 Role-specific / technical questions preparation